I N T R O. T O S T O C H A S T I C P R O C E S S E S - S P R I N G 2 0 1 7

 The lowest homework grade will be dropped if you participate in class.
 Late homeworks will not be accepted at all.
 See table below for assignments and due dates.

 SCHEDULE OF EXAMS: The midterm exam will be held on Thursday, March 2nd from 9:30am to 10:30am and will cover all that has been done up to Thursday, February 23rd included.
+The (cumulative) final exam will be held on Tuesday, May 9th from 9:00am to 11:00am in CAS 313 and will cover everything that has been done during the entire course.

 MAKE-UP EXAMS POLICY: Make up exams will be given only in extreme circumstances, and only when